eD0o/jest/README.md

 > If used too much, there is something wrong with our code, possibly indicating high coupling or low cohesion.

 Create commented examples of each one later.

+Spies vs Mocks:

+- Spies are not directly injected into SUT.
+- Original functionality is preserved with spies.
+- Spies usually track method calls.